 They had lower the standard by removing reading and writing in the Thai language.
 As you will note that this is open to anyone who has followed the requirements to become a Thai permanent resident.
 Speak to an immigration lawyer in Thailand for more details.

 There had been a number of complaints about the 90-day reporting as it has become costly for many residents.
 The question had been raised if they could have made the reporting dates longer or remove the requirement.
-The government response was that they need to keep these 90-day reporting as it allows the government to know where everyone is in the event of a problem.
+The government response was that they need to keep these 90-day reporting.
+This as it allows the government to know where everyone is in the event of a problem.
 The question was raised by the Chinese Consul General

 Chinese Consul General Zhu Weimin requested a change in the 90 day reporting procedure as well, citing the large numbers of Chinese students who attend Chiang Mai schools who cannot take time off from school to travel to Immigration to report.
 He suggested they open on the weekends for those who have jobs and classes.